Cooperativa Hidroeléctrica de la Montaña

 The Cooperativa Hidroeléctrica de la Montaña is the first electric energy cooperative in Puerto Rico.
-Their purpose is to generate and distribute cost effective and resilient energy from renewable sources for the communities and businesses from the Adjuntas, Jayuya, Lares and Utuado municipalities.
-The efforts of the Cooperativa Hidroeléctrica de la Montaña are directed to guarantee cost effective, clean and resilient energy to the residents of these communities, using a democratic model.
+Their purpose is to generate and distribute cost effective and resilient energy from renewable sources for the communities and businesses from the Adjuntas, Jayuya, Lares, Maricao and Utuado municipalities.
+The efforts of the Cooperativa Hidroeléctrica de la Montaña aim to guarantee cost-effective, clean, and resilient energy for the residents of these communities using a democratic model.

-Foundation
+Corporate Establishment

 The alternative of organizing and promoting the Cooperativa Hidroeléctrica de la Montaña arises from the leadership of Unidos por Utuado Inc., which organized volunteers who went out to fight for their communities.
-The leaders of Unidos por Utuado Inc. witnessed the vulnerability of the community of the Cordillera Central who were forced to wait up to a year to recover electricity service.
+The leaders of Unidos por Utuado Inc. witnessed the vulnerability of the Cordillera Central community, who were forced to wait up to a year to have electricity service restored.

 Due to the need in the town, and with the commitment to serve the residents of the Cordillera Central, the leaders began to elaborate this idea of creating the first electrical cooperative in Puerto Rico.
-This cooperative would provide the towns of central Puerto Rico with cost-effective, stable, and resilient electricity, as well as create an engine of economic development for these towns of the center, opening the opportunity for communities to be part of the transformation of the energy system through the cooperative model.
+This cooperative would provide the towns of central Puerto Rico with cost-effective, stable, and resilient electricity and serve as a driver of economic development, opening opportunities for communities to participate in the transformation of the energy system through the cooperative model.
 The concept of the electric cooperative is based on recovering the operation of the hydroelectric plants of Lake Dos Bocas and Caonillas.